-SecSi (Secured Silicon) Sector Flash Memory Region
+Secured Silicon Sector Flash Memory Region

-The SecSi (Secured Silicon) Sector feature provides a Flash memory region that enables permanent part identification through an Electronic Serial Number (ESN).
-The SecSi Sector is 256 bytes in length, and uses a SecSi Sector Indicator Bit (DQ7) to indicate whether or not the SecSi Sector is locked when shipped from the factory.
+The Secured Silicon Sector feature provides a Flash memory region that enables permanent part identification through an Electronic Serial Number (ESN).
+The Secured Silicon Sector is 256 bytes in length, and uses a Secured Silicon Sector Indicator Bit (DQ7) to indicate whether or not the Secured Silicon Sector is locked when shipped from the factory.
 This bit is permanently set at the factory and cannot be changed, which prevents cloning of a factory locked part.
 This ensures the security of the ESN once the product is shipped to the field.

-The factory offers the device with the SecSi Sector either customer lockable (standard shipping option) or factory locked (contact an AMD sales representative for ordering information).
-The customer-lockable version is shipped with the SecSi Sector unprotected, allowing customers to program the sector after receiving the device.
-The customer-lockable version also has the SecSi Sector Indicator Bit permanently set to a "0."
-The factory-locked version is always protected when shipped from the factory, and has the SecSi Sector Indicator Bit permanently set to a "1."
-Thus, the SecSi Sector Indicator Bit prevents customerlockable devices from being used to replace devices that are factory locked.
-Note that the ACC function and unlock bypass modes are not available when the SecSi Sector is enabled.
+The factory offers the device with the Secured Silicon Sector either customer lockable (standard shipping option) or factory locked (contact an AMD sales representative for ordering information).
+The customer-lockable version is shipped with the Secured Silicon Sector unprotected, allowing customers to program the sector after receiving the device.
+The customer-lockable version also has the Secured Silicon Sector Indicator Bit permanently set to a $\it O$.
+The factory-locked version is always protected when shipped from the factory, and has the Secured Silicon Sector Indicator Bit permanently set to a $\it I$.
+Thus, the Secured Silicon Sector Indicator Bit prevents customer-lockable devices from being used to replace devices that are factory locked.

-The SecSi sector address space in this device is allocated as follows:
+The Secured Silicon sector address space in this device is allocated as follows: